sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 published: true
 ---

-We've finally tagged the [one-point-oh release](https://github.com/sourcegraph/lsif-go/releases/tag/v1.0.0) of [lsif-go](https://github.com/sourcegraph/lsif-go) boasting impressive speed improvements that brings intelligence to your Go code faster than ever before.
+We've finally tagged the [one-point-oh release](https://github.com/sourcegraph/lsif-go/releases/tag/v1.0.0) of [lsif-go](https://github.com/sourcegraph/lsif-go), boasting impressive speed improvements that bring intelligence to your Go code faster than ever before.

 The code intelligence is hard at work trying to bring the _time to intelligence_ - the time between a commit and useful navigation of that code in your Sourcegraph instance - as close to zero as possible.
 We want your code to always have up-to-date precise code intelligence on the newest commits to help aid you when browsing and reviewing unfamiliar code.
 Indexing speed is a _huge_ part of this, and we've made a great leap here.